Resources

 Residency

-You should be an Indian resident before you can qualify to buy a Money-back Policy from Indian insurance companies.
+You should be an Indian resident before you qualify to buy a money-back policy from an Indian insurance company.

 Regular income

-Most insurance companies state that you have to have a steady income to buy these plans.
+Most insurance companies state you must have a steady income to buy these plans.

 Entry age